 The knowledge of the flora of any large region will always remain dynamic as new species are discovered and others disappear.
 Certain counties or areas of the state that previously were sparsely collected will undoubtedly gain the attention of botanists eager to fill in the distributional gaps.
-The authors welcome specimens to document the occurrence of new distributional records.
+Users are encouraged to document new distributional records by submitting specimens to their local herbarium and notifying the authors of the new records.

 To learn more about the USF Herbarium, click on the following PDF links for a 1971 report (PDF, 3.4MB) or a 2017 report (PDF, 5.1MB).
 To see the departmental page about the herbarium, please click here.